Cyber4All/terraform-cyber4all-catalog/modules/mongodb/README.md

 ### <a name="input_cluster_peering_route_table_ids"></a> [cluster\_peering\_route\_table\_ids](#input\_cluster\_peering\_route\_table\_ids)

 Description: The route table IDs of the VPC to peer with.
+Each route table should belong to a unique VPC.

 Type: `list(string)`